aetherwayai/ai-pdf-summarizer/README.md

 # ai-pdf-summarizer
-Simple AI tool to summarize text using Grok API
+Simple AI tool to summarize text using Groq API